How to Write About Your Incoming Job on Your Resume

 What's more, adding future work to your resume helps hiring managers—and you, yourself—envision your career trajectory.
 Once you see it on your resume, you can start to imagine how that future will take shape.
 You'll be more invested, and you might even be setting yourself up for greater success.

 Take your resume to the next level.
-Get started with Teal's Resume Builder.
+Get started with Teal's AI Resume Builder.